Integralist/Blog-Posts/MVC in JavaScript with Backbone.md

 ###HTML

-The HTML page `index.html` consists of a view different elements that we'll use as 'Views'.
+The HTML page `index.html` consists of a few different elements that we'll use as 'Views'.

 We have the `<select>` menu for displaying the initial list of Contacts, the `<form>` for allowing us to add more Contacts, and an empty `<div>` which will be used for displaying the full details of the selected contact.